UNC Pembroke Braves football: Seasons

+^{†}Indicates Bowl Coalition, Bowl Alliance, BCS, or CFP / New Years' Six bowl.; ^{#}Rankings from final Coaches Poll.;

 Rivalries

 While Pembroke was not a football member of any conference before 2020, they do share a rivalry with geographically close schools, such as the Fayetteville State University and Wingate University.

 Fayetteville State and Pembroke are separated by only 47 mi, with the rivalry named for the Lumber River near Pembroke and the Cape Fear River near Fayetteville, NC.
 Both schools square off for bragging rights, as many of the players on both teams come from the surrounding Robeson, Cumberland, Richmond, Scotland, Hoke and Moore counties.

 One of Pembroke's first games in 2007 was against Wingate, and they have played every year since.
 With both schools located just off of US-74, and a little over 80 mi apart, these two schools have experienced a close rivalry over the past years.